 Why?
-Because some specific value needs to appear in every cell in the table
+Because some explicit value needs to appear in every cell in the data table

-The Create Tests screen in Hexawise has a table describing what specific Values should get tested in every test.
-That table has does not contain any blank cells.
-There will be multiple tests in that table that include "Do Not Add a Hotel Reservation."
+The Scenarios screen in Hexawise has a table describing what specific Values should get covered in every test.
+That table does not contain any blank cells.
+There will be multiple tests in that table that include "Do Not Add a Hotel Reservation".
 If you created Invalid Pairs so that

 ... then what would the test optimization algorithm put into the cell for "Type of Hotel" in those scenarios that do not include a hotel reservation?